-Just had an offer accepted on a new build apartment in Nantyglo.
+I am buying a new build flat in Nantyglo.
 Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
-What sort of enquires would be asked in new build legal work.
+What sort of enquires would be asked in new build conveyancing.

-Leasehold Conveyancing in Nantyglo - Examples of Questions you should consider Prior to Purchasing
+Nantyglo Conveyancing for Leasehold Flats - Examples of Questions you should consider before Purchasing